 History of the Czech Republic Flag

 The Czech Republic flag was proclaimed on 17 December 1992 upon the break-up of Czechoslovakia.
-Over the centuries, variations of the flag with two red and white stripes began to appear.
+Over the centuries, flag variations with two red and white stripes began to appear.
 The order of colours was quite similar to today’s flag of the Czech Republic; the upper part of the flag was white, and the bottom part was red.

 After WWI, the National Committee in Prague announced the formation of an independent Czechoslovak country.
 This was when the Czechoslovakia flag was also born, and it was used for the first time as a national symbol in 1918.